 Alcohol intake in the WHO European Region is the highest in the world.
-Harmful use of alcohol is related to premature death and avoidable disease and is a major avoidable risk factor for neuropsychiatric disorders, cardiovascular diseases, cirrhosis of the liver and cancer.
+The harmful use of alcohol is related to premature death and avoidable disease and is a major avoidable risk factor for neuropsychiatric disorders, cardiovascular diseases, cirrhosis of the liver and cancer.
 It is associated with several infectious diseases and contributes significantly to unintentional and intentional injuries.
-Further, excessive alcohol use during a woman’s pregnancy can lead to severe mental handicap of her child.Read more
+Further, excessive alcohol use during a woman’s pregnancy can lead to severe mental handicap of her child.WHO/Europe's alcohol policy framework

 Policy resourceEuropean action plan to reduce the harmful use of alcohol 2012–2020